UltimateTournament/ArcadeThirdPartyDocs/docs/getting-started.md

 ## 1. Review Supported Game Types

 Figure out which category your game falls under in the [Supported Game Types](/docs/category/supported-game-types).
-Depending in the type you'll want to use a few different methods from our SDK.
+Your game type determines how you will integrate our SDK.

 ## 2. Integrate the Game and Server SDKs